Earn While You Learn

 · Show evidence of successful completion of one full credit of high school algebra, or post high school algebra course, or the NJATC Math Course

 Successful applicants will be interviewed by the JATC.

-APPLICATIONS MUST BE COMPLETED AT OUR OFFICE LOCATED AT:
+APPLICATIONS MUST BE TURNED IN TO OUR OFFICE LOCATED AT:

 4620 SUMMIT BLVD., WEST PALM BEACH, 33415